vitelabs/vuilder-docs/vite-basics/network/nodes.md

 There are three addresses associated with the operation of an SBP.

 * **Block Creation Address**: The SBP will be signing blocks from this address.
-* **Staking Address**: Each SBP is required to stake 1M VITE to be eligible for producing blocks and earning rewards.
+* **Staking Address**: Each SBP is required to stake 1M (1,000,000) VITE to be eligible for producing blocks and earning rewards.
 * **Reward Withdraw Address**: Block rewards can be retrieved at this address.

 Theoretically, all three addresses can be one and the same.
 But it is **STRONGLY RECOMMENDED** that the **Block Creation Address** be different from the **Staking Address**.

+Also, the owner of the **Block Creation Address** and the owner of the **Staking Address** can be different.
+This means the operator of the SBP can ask someone else to stake the 1M VITE on their behalf.
+The staking process (aka registration process) is described in a later section.

 ### Configuration